dpi-tta-lessons/html-css-basics/content.md

 You're on your way to building real web pages!

+## Scrimba's HTML & CSS Course

+Sign up for a [Scrimba](https://scrimba.com) account and work through [HTML & CSS Crash Course](https://scrimba.com/html-css-crash-course-c02l).
+This is a **free course** so you don't need to pay for a membership.

 ## Extra Practice

 Here are some fun games to practice your HTML and CSS skills: